PDF Print

 Overview

-First it must be noted that this policy document is an overview of E2BN policy on filtering Internet access and the Protex system.
-The systems put in place by E2BN and, in particular, the architecture of the filtering solution, allow academies, schools and Local Authorities with their own local Protex system to vary the policy.
+First it must be noted that this policy document is an overview of Protex policy on filtering Internet access and the Protex system.
+The systems put in place and, in particular, the architecture of the filtering solution, allow academies and schools to vary the policy.
 The policy outlined here does not negate the need for academies and schools to think through their own policies in this area.

 Some would argue that there should be no filtering of Internet content and that exposure to, and education about, the dangers of the Internet must be the way forward.
 The main argument put forward is that as pupils can access the whole gamut of material on their home computers filtering Internet access at school provides a false sense of security.
 We reject this argument on two grounds: (1) the argument for pornographic or explicitly violent magazines in a school library has never, to our knowledge, been seriously proposed and we view Internet access in the same way, (2) there are good legal and educational reasons for offering a safe environment for pupils to explore the vast body of information on the internet and preventing access (whether on purpose or by accident) to unsuitable material.